ALS drug wins FDA approval despite questionable data

 Sunny Brous was diagnosed with ALS in 2015 and hopes to add Relyvrio to the two older FDA-approved medications she already takes for the disease.

-“I’ve made it this far without this drug and I’m hoping having it now will extend my life further,” said Brous, 35, who lives near Fort Worth, Texas.
+“I’ve made it this far without this drug and I’m hoping having it now will extend my life further,” said Brous, who is 35 and lives near Fort Worth, Texas.

-Amylyx’s data came from a study in 137 patients that showed some benefit in slowing the disease, based on functionality questionnaires completed by patients.
-Patients who continued taking the Relyvrio after the study concluded appeared to survive several months longer than patients who originally received a placebo, the FDA noted.
+Amylyx’s data came from a 6-month study in 137 patients that showed some benefit in slowing the disease, based on functionality questionnaires completed by patients.
+Patients who continued taking Relyvrio after the study concluded appeared to survive longer than patients who originally received a placebo, the FDA noted.

 Follow Matthew Perrone on Twitter: @AP_FDAwriter